 Xacuti Stuffed Buns are a take on the quintessential Goan Xacuti curry.
 I stuffed the Xacuti masala (with Chicken as my base) in a bun and voila!
 I had something special and delicious for the alphabet X!

-The options I had with X were the huge and massive array of Xmas goodies which frankly in April sounded so ridiculous until a friend of mine mentioned Xacuti tarts and then someone else said you get these Xacuti Buns in Goa and I was clear that is what I wanted to bake.
+The options I had with X were the huge and massive array of Xmas goodies.
+But frankly in April, these sounded so ridiculous, until a friend of mine mentioned Xacuti tarts and then someone else said you get these Xacuti Stuffed Buns in Goa and I was clear that is what I wanted to bake.

-Xacuti is a Goan dish derived from it's Portuguese cousin Chacuti (like so many other things in Goa), it gets it's unique flavour from a mix of poppy seeds, coconut and dry red chillies.
-Usually made with Chicken or Lamb, I have eaten a prawn once in a while too and nowadays ofcourse there is Mushroom and Paneer Xacuti (ok, don't throw stones on me now)
+Xacuti is a Goan dish derived from it’s Portuguese cousin Chacuti (like so many other things in Goa).
+It gets it’s unique flavour from a mix of poppy seeds, coconut and dry red chillies.
+Usually it is made with chicken or lamb, though, I have eaten a prawn Xacuti once in a while.
+Nowadays, of course, there are mushroom and paneer Xacuti (ok, don’t throw stones on me now) available as well!

 Chicken Xacuti filled Buns

 - 1.5 cups all purpose flour

 - 1/4 cup water Warm

 - 3/4 tsp salt

 - 2 tbsps olive oil

 - 2 tbsps masala Xacuti